 Vivek Ramaswamy’s Roivant Sciences has launched another “vant” company, this time in China, in a partnership with Hong Kong-based Sinovant Sciences.

-Boehringer Ingelheim announced that the supplemental New Drug Application for Gilotrif (afatinib) was accepted for filing and granted Priority Review by the U.S. Food and Drug Administration.
+Pfizer Inc. announced that the supplemental New Drug Application for Xeljanz (tofacitinib citrate), an investigational oral treatment for adult patients with moderately to severely active ulcerative colitis, has been accepted for filing by the U.S. Food and Drug Administration.